 You need to ensure that anything that can help you get a job should be there.
 Short, concise and in professional language based on the industry’s norms.

-Resume screening tools backed by technology and artificial intelligence is going to play a bigger part in the screening of the CVs.
+Resume screening tools backed by technology and artificial intelligence are going to play a bigger part in the screening of CVs.

 So, if your resume is not perfectly curated, you might get rejected by the software itself.